-9.5.17 The Water Framework Directive (2000/60/EC), which has been transposed into Northern Ireland law through the Water Environment (Water Framework Directive) Regulations (Northern Ireland) 2003, requires monitoring and improvement of water quality of all inland waters.
+9.5.17 The Water Framework Directive (2000/60/EC), which has been transposed into Northern Ireland law through the Water Environment (Water Framework Directive) Regulations (Northern Ireland) 2003, requires monitoring and improvement of water quality of all inland waters and coastal and transitional waters.
 This includes measures to secure good conservation status, as well as safe drinking water.
-All development must have regard to the potential impacts on the quality of the water environment, including rivers, lakes, reservoirs and groundwater.
+All development must have regard to the potential impacts on the quality of the water environment, including coastal and transitional waters, rivers, lakes, reservoirs and groundwater.
 In addition, all development must not prejudice the protection and improvement objectives of the River Basin Management Plan.